 WHITE GRANULATED SUGAR:

-You could use light brown sugar but it will bake the sauce a lot darker in color.
+You could use light brown sugar but it will make the sauce a lot darker in color.

 WATER: